 ♬ original sound – Dr Simi Adedeji

 Sebaceous filaments have a crucial but often misunderstood role helping to smoothly transport sebum, the skin’s natural oil, from the sebaceous glands in the pores to the surface of the skin.
-They act as tiny conduits, lining the pore and channeling the sebum your sebaceous glands produce to the outside of your skin to keep you moisturized and help maintain a healthy skin barrier.
-These filaments are just your skin doing its thing, working hard to keep the skin surface naturally lubricated and healthy.
+They act as conduits, lining the pore and channeling the sebum your sebaceous glands produce to the outside of your skin to keep you moisturized and help maintain a healthy skin barrier.
+These filaments are a sign of your skin doing its thing, keeping its surface naturally moisturized and healthy.

 Sebaceous filaments are a common and natural feature of our skin, particularly in areas like the nose, chin, and forehead—the usual hotspots for oil production.
 They may be more noticeable on people with oily skin or enlarged pores.
-Because they are found where there is more oil it leads to a misconception that sebaceous filaments are a sign of unclean or unhealthy skin.
-But in reality, they’re just more actively doing their job in those areas.
+Because they are found where there is more oil it leads to a misconception that sebaceous filaments are a sign of unclean or unhealthy skin, but they’re just more actively doing their job in those areas.

 How to Get Rid of Sebaceous Filaments?